 For those who don't know, I am usually STRICTLY 80s and 90s and will vouch for those decades any day of the week.
 Doesn't matter the genre (well, everything except Country), my life soundtrack revolves around Soft Rock, 80s New Wave/Pop/Rock/R&B, 90s Alternative Rock/Pop/R&B/Hip Hop (personally, I don't know where I'd be without 90s Hip-Hop- considered the 'Golden Era' to most).
 Nonetheless, I scrolled through a few videos from the early 2000s and that's when it dawned on me:

 This is one of the most underappreciated eras in music history!

-I nodded my head to a few songs featuring Lil' Jon, because if you didn't know, Crunk Music was all the rage at one point.
-I wasn't too fond of the genre at the time of its existence, but lord knows I'd do just about anything to hear a 'YEEEEAAAAAAA!' or 'OKAAAAYYY!' from Lil' Jon right now.
-Southern music was in such high demand, I even considered moving to Atlanta (or somewhere along the Southeast) to be apart of it.
-It was THAT real.
-Their artists did a magnificent job with capturing my imagination on southern life and I was sold that this NYC boy could make the transition.
+I nodded my head to a few songs featuring Lil' Jon, because if you didn't know, Crunk Music was all the rage at this time in music history.
+Admittedly, I wasn't too fond of that style of southern rap, but lord knows I'd do just about anything to hear a 'YEEEEAAAAAAA!' or 'OKAAAAYYY!' from Lil' Jon right about now.
+Southern music was in such high demand, I even considered moving to Atlanta (or somewhere along the Southeast) just to be apart of it.
+Yes!
+Seriously.
+Their artists sold me on the ambience of southern life, and this NYC boy thought he'd make the transition pretty easily.

-Meanwhile, also fighting for my listening ear on this hot summer evening were Virginia's own, the Neptunes.
+Meanwhile, also fighting for my listening ear on this hot summer evening as well as during this time period were Virginia's own: The Neptunes.